OussMac/Born2BeRoot-1337/README.md

 ### Virtual Box Configuration :

-great now that we have the `.iso` downloaded we launch virtual box (it's what i'm \
+Great now that we have the `.iso` downloaded we launch virtual box (it's what i'm \
 gonna be using in my case) you can use UTM if you don't have it as per subject \
 instructions, the installation process should be similar